Iceland travel guide

 Personal ID

-You do not have to carry your passport with you, but it is sensible to keep some form of ID on you.
+You do not have to carry your passport with you, but it is sensible to have some form of ID, such as a photocard driving licence.
+You could also carry a copy of your passport’s photo page as ID.
 Keep your passport somewhere safe.
-Make sure you have entered next of kin details on the back page.

 Smoking and e-cigarette bans

-It is illegal to smoke or use e-cigarettes in restaurants, bars, public transport and public buildings.
-Anyone caught smoking will be asked to leave and could be fined.
+It is illegal to smoke or use e-cigarettes in restaurants, bars, public transport and public buildings, and you could get a fine.

 Illegal drugs and prison sentences

-It is illegal to possess even small amounts of drugs, including marijuana, in Iceland.
-Anyone caught can get a heavy fine and a prison sentence.
+It is illegal to possess even small amounts of drugs, including marijuana and khat.
+Anyone caught could get a heavy fine and a prison sentence.

 LGBT+ travellers